MohdRas/docker-basics/README.md

 - running our own IMAGE
     - docker run myapp:1.0
 - When we update the Dockerfile.txt then we need to build the image again.
-    - docker rm CONTAINER_ID
+    - docker rm CONTAINER_ID/CONTAINER_NAME
-        - CONTAINER_ID can be found with command "docker ps -a | grep myapp"
+        - CONTAINER_ID/CONTAINER_NAME can be found with command "docker ps -a | grep myapp"
         - remove the container
     - docker rmi IMAGE_ID
        - IMAGE_ID can be found with "docker images"